Foreign tax credit

 There is no tax credit for foreign tax paid on business income except as provided for by a DTT (if applicable) between Kenya and the other country.
 However, foreign tax paid may be deducted as an expense.

-Companies located in an approved Export Processing Zone (EPZ), principally to export goods, are taxed at a 0% CIT rate for ten years from its commencement and at a rate of 25% for the next ten years.
+Companies located in an approved EPZ, principally to export goods, are taxed at a 0% CIT rate for ten years from commencement and at a rate of 25% for the next ten years.